1984 South West Surrey by-election

 The 1984 South West Surrey by-election was a parliamentary by-election held on 3 May 1984 for the British House of Commons constituency of South West Surrey.

 Previous MP

 The seat had become vacant on 10 March 1984.
 The constituency's Conservative Member of Parliament (MP), Maurice Macmillan, had died suddenly at the age of 63.
-He had recently acquired the courtesy title of Viscount Macmillan of Ovendon when his father (who would ultimately outlive him by nearly three years) was created the Earl of Stockton on 24 February 1984.
+He had recently acquired the courtesy title of Viscount Macmillan of Ovenden when his father (who would ultimately outlive him by nearly three years) was created the Earl of Stockton on 24 February 1984.

 Maurice Macmillan was a Cabinet minister in Edward Heath's government in the 1970s, as well as the son of former Conservative Prime Minister Harold Macmillan, who was still alive when his son died.
 He had been South West Surrey's MP since the constituency was created for the 1983 general election, having previously been MP for Farnham from 1966.
 Macmillan had first entered Parliament at the 1955 general election representing the constituency of Halifax, but had lost his seat at the 1964 general election.